 Enable Wireless: Check the box to enable the wireless function.

 If you do not want to use wireless, uncheck the box to disable all the wireless functions.

-Wireless Network Service Set Identifier (SSID) is the name of your Name: wireless network.
-Create a name using up to 32 characters.
+Wireless Network Service Set Identifier (SSID) is the name of your characters.
 The SSID is case-sensitive.